The author is an engineer by profession and a lover of food. In his free time, he likes to tinker around in the kitchen.

 Vegetable oil is a blend of many different refined oils with varying smoke points.
-Depending on the oils used in the blend, it can go up to 400˚F. Likewise, peanut oil also has a high smoke point and varies greatly in heat tolerance depending on the brand.
+Depending on the oils used in the blend, it can go up to only 400˚F. Likewise, peanut oil also has a high smoke point and varies greatly in heat tolerance depending on the brand.

-Soy, corn and canola cooking oils have high smoke points but are usually from genetically engineered crops.
+Soy, corn, and canola cooking oils have high smoke points but are usually from genetically engineered crops.
 They can be avoided if you are concerned about GMO food.

 Secret 3: Hot Wok for All Stir Fry Recipes